Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Empirical results

 When combining all features (1) to (4), we find that the fully local CLAPP learning rule leads to an accuracy of $73.6\%$ at layer $5$.
 We conclude from the analysis above, that the feature with the biggest impact on performance is (1): blocking the gradients between each layer.
 However, despite the performance drop caused by blocking the gradients, CLAPP still stacks well and leverages the depth of the network (\autoref{fig:results}).
 All other features (2) - (4), introduced to derive a weight update compatible with our prototype (\autoref{eq:rule_prototype}), only caused a minor performance loss.

 \paragraph{Applying CLAPP to speech and video} We now demonstrate that CLAPP is applicable to other modalities like the LibriSpeech dataset of spoken speech \citep{Panayotov2015} and the UCF-101 dataset containing short videos of human actions \citep{soomro2012ucf101}.
+When applying CLAPP to auditory signals, we do not explicitly model the contrasting mechanism (saccades in the vision task; see discussion in \autoref{sec:related_work} for the auditory pathway) and hence consider the application of CLAPP as benchmark application, rather than a neuroscientifically exact study.
 To increase computational efficiency, we study CLAPP-s on speech and video.
 Based on the image experiments, we expect similar results for CLAPP, given enough time to converge.
-We use the same performance criteria as for STL-10 and summarize our results in \autoref{tab:comp}, for details see \autoref{app:details}.
+We use the same performance criteria as for the image experiments and summarize our results in \autoref{tab:comp}, for details see \autoref{app:details}.

-For the audio example, we use the same architecture as \citet{Oord2018} and \cite{Lowe2019}: multiple temporal convolution layers and one recurrent GRU layer on top.
+For the audio example, we use the same architecture as \citet{Oord2018} and \cite{Lowe2019}: multiple temporal 1d-convolution layers and one recurrent GRU layer on top.
+As in the feedforward case, CLAPP still optimises the objective of \autoref{eq:CLAPP_loss}.
+For the 1d-convolution layers, the context $\bm c^t$ is computed as for the image task, for the last layer, $\bm c^t$ is the output of the recurrent GRU layer.
 We compare the performance of the algorithms on phoneme classification (41 classes) using labels provided by \cite{Oord2018}.
 In this setting, layer-wise training lowers performance by only $0.4\%$ for layer-wise GIM, and by $1.1\%$ for CLAPP-s.
 Implemented as such, CLAPP-s still relies on BP through time (BPTT) to train the GRU layer.
-Using CLAPP-s with biologically plausible e-prop \citep{bellecsolution}, instead of non-local BPTT, reduces performance by only 3.1 \%, whereas omitting the GRU layer altogether compromises performance by 9.3 \%, see \autoref{app:extra}.
+Using CLAPP-s with biologically plausible e-prop \citep{bellecsolution}, instead of non-local BPTT, reduces performance by only 3.1 \%, whereas omitting the GRU layer compromises performance by 9.3 \%, see \autoref{app:extra}.